How to Check Tire Pressure

 6. Replace the ball cap: Before you’ve moved on to the other three tires, replace the ball cap and tighten it onto the stem.
 Driving without ball caps can lead to air leaking out of the valve stem over time.

-7. Repeat steps 3 through 6 for the remaining tires: Now, all you need to do is repeat the process for the rest of your tires.
+7. Repeat steps 3 through 6 for the remaining tires: Now, you only need to repeat the process for the rest of your tires.
 This is also a good time to examine the treads on your tires and see what kind of wear they’ve undergone.

 How to Check for Tire Pressure at a Gas Station